ministryofjustice/form-builder/technical/deployments-imagineering-session-2.md

 12. [https://trello.com/c/nFlzcHv7/413-branches-can-deploy-to-test-on-submitter](https://trello.com/c/nFlzcHv7/413-branches-can-deploy-to-test-on-submitter)

 ## After the work above is done
-After the work above is done we need to apply to other repositories like the Runner, the file store, datastore, and so on.
+After the work above is done we need to apply the same changes to other repositories like the Runner, the file store, datastore, and so on.

 ## Considerations for the developers
 1. Don't overengineer but consider the same pipeline process to be applied to other repos like filestore, pdf generator so when doing for submitter the other could be easier to plug in.